dxWiz/TryHackMe/steelmountain/README.md

 `2to3 39161.py -w` this will create a backup of the original script and rewrite the script to python version3.
 If you do not have 2to3 in your machine, just install it `sudo apt install 2to3`

 By now you should be ready with the new script.
-Start a simple HTTP server `python3 -m http.server` and listen to a port of your choice with `nc` and then try running the script twice as instructed.
+Start a simple HTTP server `python3 -m http.server 80` (take note the default port is 8000 if unspecified) and listen to a port of your choice with `nc` and then try running the script twice as instructed.
 You should be able to get a callback.